schreifab/GEO403-landslide-modelling/README.md

 landuse, roads,viewshed and
 precipation: via Google Drive in data.txt

+For further information on the study area and methodology, it is recommended to read the following paper.
+Meinhardt, Fink, Tünschel (2015):
+Landslide susceptibility analysis in central Vietnam based on an incomplete landslide inventory: Comparison of a new method to calculate weighting factors by means of bivariate statistics, Geomorphology (234)

-If you would like to use the algorithm for yur own study, make sure, that all rasters have the same EPSG and resolution.
+If you would like to use the algorithm for your own study, make sure, that all rasters have the same EPSG and resolution.

 ## Scripts